Estonia's wonderful winter

 Throughout December, Estonia's big cities and small towns sparkle with Christmas spirit.

 Christmas markets are magical places for fun, music, and outdoor games for the whole family.
 Fairy lights twinkle, and the smell of spicy hot wine and fried sausages fills the air.
-If you plan to meet Jõuluvana — the Estonian Santa Clause — come prepared with a Christmas song or winter poem.
+If you plan to meet Jõuluvana — the Estonian Santa Claus — come prepared with a Christmas song or winter poem.
 Like Estonian children, you may have to recite one before he grants your Christmas wish.

 Estonia is spectacular in all seasons!